Grade 2: Suitable for most ages. The shortest and easiest of all the walks.

 Enter from Quarry Road, Speers Point.
 At either end it is possible to connect with other walks that include one of the four suggested lookouts.
 Having got a feel for Munibung Hill, let this be the start of more regular visits as part of a self-managed outdoor green prescription program.

-NOTE: A random search for Munibung Hill – which can be accessed from locations on the north, south, east and west – without providing more details, will most likely bring up a rather confusing map compared with the directions supplied here.
+NOTE: A random internet search for Munibung Hill – which can be accessed from locations on the north, south, east and west – without providing more details, will most likely bring up a rather confusing map compared with the directions supplied here.
 When using a search engine such as Google maps it helps to specify an address, in this case Quarry Road, Speers Point.

 (1)Source: An Australian Language as Spoken by the Awabakal, by L. E. Threlkeld.
 1892

 There are no toilets, no picnic facilities and no disposal or recycling bins.
 The nearest are at Speers Point and Boolaroo.